 Other key projects include the restoration of Parco Schuster (near the Basilica of St. Paul Outside the Walls), and the upgrade of Pilgrim Paths with new rest areas for visitors.
 Piazzale dei Cinquecento (in front of Termini Station) is also part of the improvement plan, but it is scheduled for completion after the Jubilee.

-The iconic Trevi Fountain is currently undergoing extraordinary maintenance, expected to conclude by the end of the year.
+The iconic Trevi Fountain is currently undergoing extraordinary maintenance which is expected to conclude by the end of the year.
 During these renovations, a special walkway just above water level will be installed, allowing visitors a unique, close-up view of Nicola Salvi’s masterpiece.
 Once the fountain reopens, there is also consideration to regulate entry by implementing a €2 admission fee to manage visitor flow.

 Finally, the three fountains by Bernini in Piazza Navona (the Fountain of the Four Rivers, the Fountain of Neptune, and the Fountain of the Moor) are also undergoing a restoration project.